PlatosTwin/LawSchoolData/docs/index.markdown

 <div style="margin: 0px 100px 18px 100px; font-family: calibri; text-align: justify">

   <i>Note</i>: Acceptance rates are calculated by dividing the number of regular, splitter, or reverse splitter
-    applicants admitted by the total number of applicants who applied, whatever their end result, including if they never updated their status on LawSchoolData.org.
-This method of calculation assumes, therefore, that the overwhelming majority of those applicants who were admitted updated their LawSchoolData.org status to reflect their admission.
+    applicants admitted by the total number of applicants from the relevant category who applied, whatever their end result, including <i>Pending</i>.
 The number of splitters and reverse splitters who applied and were admitted is for several schools so small as to make meaningful inferences impossible.
 For each school, <i>Index</i> values are calculated by dividing the acceptance percentage of splitters or reverse splitters by the acceptance percentage of applicants who were neither.
 The greater above 1.0 a value is the <i>easier</i> it was for splitters or reverse splitters to gain admission, compared to regular applicants; the lower below 1.0 a value is the <i>harder</i> it was.
 Splitters are applicants with an LSAT score greather than the 75th percentile and a GPA less than the 25th percentile; reverse splitters have a low LSAT and high GPA.
+Percentile data is from 2020.
 Table columns may be rearranged by dragging.

 </div>
 ___